cedar-policy/cedar-docs/docs/schema.md

 Specifies a JSON object in the same format as an entitie's `shape` property, which defines the attributes that can be present in the context record in authorization requests made with this action.
 Specifying a `context` enables Cedar to validate policies that attempt to reference those attributes.

 Each context entry consists of `type` and `attributes` objects.
 The `type` object is always of type `Record`.
 The `attributes` object is a JSON collection of attribute names, each containing a `type` specification for that attribute.
 For example, the following `context` snippet specifies that any request to perform the `SomeAction` operation must include a test for a Boolean attribute named `field1`.
 The policy can also test an integer `field2` and a string `field3`, though it's OK if they're not referenced in the policy's context section.
 Any policy that doesn't include a required attribute in the policy's `context` section fails validation.
+The `context` entry is optional, and if excluded it is assumed to be an empty `Record`.

 ```
 "actions": {